callumrollo/callumrollo.github.io/content/pages/about.md

 2020 [Glider Observations of the Northwestern Iberian Margin During an Exceptional Summer Upwelling Season](https://doi.org/10.1029/2019JC015804)

+To request a copy of any publications, please email me

 ## Career
 **2017- present** Postgraduate Researcher UEA